 Did you know?
 Workplace safety is crucial in the construction industry.
 Owners must guard against construction injuries to protect employees.

 3. Use big data technology for optimal inventory management.

 Before choosing software or equipment, you must develop and implement equipment monitoring and evaluation procedures.
-Once you’ve implemented a new asset management system, it’s necessary to continually evaluate and monitor the chosen software system to ensure that it’s working properly and conforming with established management procedures.
+Once you’ve implemented a new asset management system, it’s necessary to continually evaluate and monitor the chosen software system to ensure it’s working properly and conforming to established management procedures.
 This includes developing mechanisms for identifying and correcting data inaccuracies.

-4. Review your assets every quarter.
+4. Review your assets quarterly.

 5. Hire a financial or accounting professional to manage specifics.

 Many of these professionals have a bachelor’s degree and skills in financial services, valuation, financial modeling and other critical talents.
 They analyze data for trends to help managers make informed decisions, help executives monitor and balance project budgets, and make recommendations regarding future spending.

-While asset management does reduce costs, cash flow reconciliation, maintenance, liability and logistics.
+While asset management and equipment monitoring solutions reduce costs, other considerations include cash flow reconciliation, maintenance, liability and logistics.
 For example, in-depth product analyses can help you decide whether to rent or purchase necessary equipment.